|

 copy of an order from such court dismissing your lawsuit or ordering

 that you do not have the right to continue to use your domain name.
-5. All Other Disputes and Litigation.

 All other disputes between you and any party other than us regarding